118th Airlift Squadron: World War I

 Towards the end of March, enough construction was completed that the squadron was able to move into the new barracks it helped to build, and in April, the camp and airfield was ready for the first combat squadron of airplanes to move in.
 The 1st Aero Squadron, the most senior squadron in the Air Service arrived with Spad observation planes and a full complement of motor transportation on 4 April, however construction work continued.
 Poor weather delayed the work, the men having to work in boots and raincoats.
 Flying was extremely limited, and at night, the sounds of German planes were heard in the skies.

 In early May, the 639th Aero Squadron was moved to Amanty Airdrome, about 20 miles from Ourches.
 Travel was by truck, and when it arrived, the squadron was pleased to see that most of the construction work was already completed.
 However, shortly after arrival, the squadron was hit by an epidemic of "Spanish flu".
 Despite the sickness, some of the men were able to help construct a few hangars and drive some trucks.
 Others were detailed to work in the machine shop and on a few airplanes.
 Also a few men were able to go into the air as passengers.
 After a month, the squadron was again ordered to move to the II Corps Aeronautical School at Châtillon-sur-Seine, France, arriving on 8 June.

 Upon arrival at Châtillon, it was announced that the 639th was to become a "Service Squadron", however its first four days were spent putting up barracks for the men to move into.
 Then the men were classified according to past experiences and place in various shops, the radio department, armory, and on the airfield as airplane crews.
 The men were paired in every case with the men of the 89th Aero Squadron, who acted as instructors.
 Since many of the men were mechanics in civil life, they picked up the skills very easily, and in about two months they worked on their own responsibility in whatever jobs needed to be accomplished.
 The squadron remained at Châtillon until after the Armistice with Germany in November 1918, then returned to the United States in late May 1919.
 It arrived at Mitchel Field, New York, where the squadron members were demobilized and returned to civilian life.
-The Fleur-de-lis on the post World War II squadron insignia reflects its service in France during World War I.